lsst-sitcom/sitcomtn-137/index.md

 ### WCS information and `healsparse`

 Coadds and cells carry their WCS information, and can be simply called with `wcs = coadd.wcs`, for example.
-Once the WCS object is defined, it can be used in conjunction with any other coadds and cells that used that WCS in typical WCS functions, such as `pixelToSky`.
-WCS is consistent across individual tracts.
+Once the WCS object is defined, it can be used for any other coadds or cells that are within the same tract as the original object.

 The WCS information of cells is needed for implementing `healsparse` for cell-based coadds.
 Some care must also be taken to determine which pixels overlap cells using spherical geometry packages like `sphgeom`.
 For each cell, the corners will need to be converted to RA/DEC and generated as a rectangle projected onto the spherical sky.
 This is essentially a many-to-many problem (many pixels per cell, and many cells per pixel) that needs to be reduced to a one-to-one structure (one value per pixel).

 With the `envolope` method in `sphgeom`, we can acquire the range (or multiple ranges) of pixels that overlap the cell region.
-This range only provides the start and end of the pixel list, but this is enough to expand and get a full list of overlapping pixels.
+This range only provides the start and end of the pixel list, but this is enough to expand and get a full list of pixels overlapping the cell.

 ```{code-block} python
 def get_cell_pixels(cell, wcs):